juan-carlos-trimino/Docker-Images/Docker.md

         Microsoft Windows
         Version 1903 (OS Build 18362.295)*

-   By infinitely running ping (-t) against the localhost in a Windows nano server container in process-isolation mode (--isolation=process), 'ping.exe' is directly running on the host (instead of a virtual macine); this is why it can be seeing in the host system's task manager while the container is running:
+   By infinitely running ping (-t) against the localhost in a Windows nano server container in process-isolation mode (--isolation=process), `ping.exe` is directly running on the host (instead of a virtual machine); this is why it can be seeing in the host system's task manager while the container is running:
     >`\>` docker container run --rm --name pinger --isolation=process mcr.microsoft.com/windows/nanoserver:1903 cmd.exe /c ping 127.0.0.1 -t

+    (Since Linux containers always run with the process-isolation mode of --isolation=process, there is no need to specify the process-isolation mode.)
 3. When Docker runs a container, it starts the process specified in the Dockerfile or the command line; Docker watches that process, and when that process ends, the containers exits.
 But if the application starts multiple processes in a container, Docker will only monitor the last process that started.
 Ideally, there will be one process per container; otherwise, the application will have to take on the responsability of managing all other processes. **This is a recommendation and not a requirement.**
 4. When identifying a container/image by its id, **there is no need to specify the entire id**; specify enough characters to uniquely identify it.
 5. To exit a container while keeping it running in the background, **<kbd>Ctrl</kbd>PQ or <kbd>Ctrl</kbd>+<kbd>Shift</kbd>pq**.

 ### Running containers
+`docker run` is the short form of `docker container run`.<br><br>
-**Task container**
+**Task container**<br>
+Display the host name of a Windows Nano Server container; the container ID **is** the container's hostname.
+>`\>` docker run mcr.microsoft.com/windows/nanoserver:20H2 hostname

 >`\>` docker container run [name-of-container-image][:version-or-variation]

 >`\>` docker container run --name source image-share-volume ...